 Leave all of the other default settings in place and click Create dataset.

 This tutorial uses a dataset available through the Google Cloud Public Dataset Program.
-A public dataset is any dataset that is stored in BI Engine and made available to the general public.
-The public datasets are datasets that BI Engine hosts for you to access and integrate into your applications.
-Google pays for the storage of these datasets and provides public access to the data via a project.
+Public datasets are datasets that BI Engine hosts for you to access and integrate into your applications.

 Create your table